Knowledge Hub / How Much Can You Get in Student Loans?

 How Much Can You Get in Student Loans?

-With rising college costs, you’ll likely need to take out student loans to pay for at least a portion of your education expenses.
+With rising college costs, you’ll likely need student loans to pay for at least a portion of your education expenses.
 For those who need to borrow money, federal student loans are the most popular option.

-However, there are caps on how much you can take out in federal student loans per year and over your lifetime.
+However, there are caps on how much you can borrow in federal student loans per year and over your lifetime.
 Here’s what you need to know about the maximum student loan limits and what your alternatives are if you need more money to pay for school.

 Federal Student Loan Maximums

 Federal loans are an attractive option for many students.
-Most federal loans don’t require credit checks, and interest rates were recently reduced to the lowest they’ve been in over 15 years.
+Most of these loans don’t require credit checks, and interest rates are often relatively low compared to private student loans.

-However, how much you can take out in federal student loans is limited.
-The student loan limits are based on your dependency status — dependent or independent — your year in school, and the type of federal loan.
+However, the amount of federal student loans you can borrow is limited.
+Student loan limits are based on your dependency status — dependent or independent — your year in school, and the type of federal loan.

 If you need help paying for college, here are the types of federal student loans you can explore:

-To apply for these loans, you have to fill out the Free Application for Federal Student Aid (FAFSA).
+To apply for these loans, you must complete the Free Application for Federal Student Aid (FAFSA).
 If you need to apply for PLUS Loans, you must fill out a separate PLUS Loan form in addition to the FAFSA application

 Direct Subsidized & Unsubsidized Federal Student Loan Limits